-The way you take chemotherapy depends on type and stage of your cancer:
+The way you take chemotherapy depends on the type and stage of your cancer:

 Systemic therapy.
 Systemic means affecting the entire body.
 Chemotherapy that is systemic goes all through your body.
 This means it can kill cancer cells that have spread.
 You take this chemotherapy in a pill or get it by IV, into a vein.
 Systemic therapy harms healthy cells as well as cancer cells.
 This may cause side effects.
 If you have the drugs given intravenously, you will likely get them at an outpatient clinic.
 These treatments may last several hours.

 Regional therapy.
 This type of chemotherapy treats only a certain part of your body.
 The doctor injects it into your pancreas or abdominal cavity (belly) to kill cells in that area.
 The drugs are less likely to harm other cells in your body than they would if they were put into your bloodstream.
 This may reduce side effects.
 This is not a common way to get chemotherapy for pancreatic cancer.

 The most common drug for pancreatic cancer is Gemzar (gemcitabine).
 Fluorouracil (5-FU) is another commonly used drug.
 Doctors are studying whether combining Gemzar and 5-FU with each other or with other chemotherapy drugs improves how well they work.

 These are some other drugs that may be used along with Gemzar and 5-FU to treat pancreatic cancer: